usnistgov/FIPS201/_Appendix/glossary.md

 Derived PIV Credential
 : A _credential_ issued based on proof of possession and control of a _PIV Card_.
-Derived PIV credentials are typically used in situations that do not easily accommodate a PIV Card, such as in conjunction with mobile devices.
+Derived PIV credentials are typically used in situations that do not easily accommodate a _PIV Card_, such as in conjunction with mobile devices.

 Enrollment
 : See _Identity Registration_.